gablilli/hidewixstudioads/README.md

+# Hide WixStudio ads for free
-# Code for desktop version
+## Code for desktop version
 We create the desktop version of the wix studio site.
 ```
 </head><body>